 Just cause of my own positive experience, I’m suggesting McKinley.
 And I bought mine on an awesome discount for only €40 (the regular price was I think around 80).

 Price range: €40-100 (low-cost and still quality option)

 Do you have suggestions on where to buy cheap camping equipment here in Europe?
 What’s your experience with tents, sleeping bags and backpacks?
 Share your thoughts in the comments below!

 Wanna visit some cool indie music festivals in Europe this summer?
 A festival in Iceland where the sun never sets?
 One of the best Central European reggae fests?
 Hippie retreat in Croatia?
-Check out Indie Voyager’s festival guide for the summer season of 2017 right here!
+Check out Indie Voyager’s festival guide for this year’s summer season right here!